 Retaliation against any complaining individual, any witness, or anyone involved in a complaint is strictly prohibited.
 LMU will follow up any complaint or investigation as appropriate to insure that no retaliation occurs.
 Students should immediately report any perceived retaliation to the LMU-DCOM Dean of Students or to the LMU Vice President for Enrollment Management and Student Services.
 The University will not tolerate retaliation and will take prompt and immediate steps to eliminate it.
 Whether a particular act or incident produces a discriminatory employment or academic effect or amounts to harassment, or whether it otherwise violates this policy, requires a factual determination based on all the facts and circumstances.
-Given the nature of this type of discriminatory harassment can have serious effects on innocent individuals.
+Given the nature of this type of discrimination, the University recognizes that false accusations of sexual or other discriminatory harassment can have serious effects on innocent individuals.
 Therefore, if after investigating any complaint or report, it determines the complaint or report is not bona fide and was made in bad faith or for an improper purpose, or that an individual has provided false information regarding a complaint or investigation, disciplinary action may be taken against the individual who filed the complaint or who gave false information.
-LMU trusts and expects that all students will continue to act responsibly to establish and maintain a pleasant and respectful community environment, free of discrimination or harassment.
+LMU trusts and expects that all students will continue to act responsibly to establish and maintain a pleasant and respectful community environment, free of discrimination or harassment, for all.
+LMU has a zero tolerance policy for sexual or other discriminatory harassment.
 Thus, students are subject to discipline for any inappropriate behavior.